 Think of how and secure your tomorrow -work on it gradually and objectively.

 Notably, your achievement is good, but fulfillment and contentment are better.
-Have clear milestones
+Have clear milestones.

 Money is not everything in life, but one of the good things to have.
 It is the answer for everything (materially).
 Finally, if you live these insights, you'll make a better person.